algorithmica-org/algorithmica/content/english/hpc/architecture/assembly.md

 For historical reasons, instruction mnemonics in most assembly languages are very terse.
 Back when people used to write assembly by hand and repeatedly wrote the same set of common instructions, one less character to type was one step away from insanity.

-For example, `mov` is "copy[^mov] a word" (from or into memory, or between two registers[^renaming]), `inc` is "increment by 1" and `idiv` is "signed division".
+For example, `mov` is for "store/load a word", `inc` is for "increment by 1", `mul` for is "multiply", and `idiv` is for "integer division".
 You can look up the description of an instruction by its name in [one of x86 references](https://www.felixcloutier.com/x86/), but most instructions do what you'd think they do.

-[^mov]: Despite the name, the `mov` instruction doesn't *move* the value into a register, but *copies* it, preserving the original.

-[^renaming]: When used to copy the value of a register into the other, the `mov` instruction instead performs *register renaming* — informs the CPU that the value referred by register X is actually stored in register Y — without causing any additional delay as to when doing actual copying (except for reading and decoding the instruction itself).

 Most instructions write their result into the first operand, which can also be involved in the computation like in the `add eax, [rdi]` example we saw before.
-Operands can be either constant values, registers or memory locations.
+Operands can be either registers, constant values, or memory locations.

-**Constants** are just integer or floating point values: `42`, `0x2a`, `3.14`, `6.02e23`.
-They are embedded right into the machine code.
-There are also string constants such as `hello` or `world\n` with their own little subset of operations, but that is a somewhat obscure corner of the assembly language that we are not going to explore.

 **Registers** are named `rax`, `rbx`, `rcx`, `rdx`, `rdi`, `rsi`, `rbp`, `rsp`, and `r8`-`r15` for a total of 16 of them.
 The "letter" ones are named like that for historical reasons: `rax` is "accumulator", `rcx` is "counter", `rdx` is "data" and so on, but, of course, they don't have to be used only for that.